-Challenges & Changes: A Diabetes Review: This 2 hour group class reviews diabetes basics as well as what is new in diabetes care.
+Challenges and Changes: A Diabetes Review: This 2 hour group class reviews diabetes basics as well as what is new in diabetes care.

-Diabetes & Pregnancy: This course is designed for pregnant women who have Type 1 or 2 diabetes or develop gestational diabetes.
+Diabetes and Pregnancy: This course is designed for pregnant women who have Type 1, Type 2 diabetes or develop gestational diabetes.
 Our diabetes team works with local family physicians or with pregnancy specialists to help you deliver a healthy baby.

 Insulin Basics: People who are starting insulin have many fears and questions.
-In this individualized session, our Certified Diabetes Educator will teach you everything needed to take insulin safely.
+In this individualized session, a diabetes nurse will teach you everything needed to take insulin safely.

 Insulin Pump Basics: Our Certified Insulin Pump Trainer will get you started with the latest in insulin pump technology.
 Initial training requires 2 – 3 sessions.
 Includes a review of carb counting as well as managing low blood sugars, DKA and sick days.